wesleylhandy/scribo/README.md

 ###Scribo Setup

-Before running the program, open 'keys.js' in your text-editor and enter your own personal twitter information.
+Before running the program, create a file 'keys.js' by calling 'touch keys.js' on the command line.
+Then, in your text-editor, enter your own personal twitter information.

 Get your Twitter API keys by following these steps: